daniellerch/daniellerch.github.io/stegolab-en.md

 - **[LSB steganography in images and audio.](/stego/lab/intro/lsb-en)**: Introductory article to LSB steganography.
 Includes Python examples for embedding messages in bitmap images, JPEG images, and WAV audio files.

+- **[Comparison of Image Steganography Tools.](/stego/aletheia/tool-comparison-en)**: Article comparing different steganography tools in images to see which ones are harder to detect.

 <div style='margin-bottom:50px'></div>